ga-curriculum/data-visualization-with-pandas/using-pandas-to-visualize-data/README.md

   <span class="subhead">Using Pandas to Visualize Data</span>
 </h1>

-**Learning objective:** By the end of this lesson, students will be able to tktk
+**Learning objective:** By the end of this lesson, students will be able to create and customize various types of data visualizations using Pandas, including line charts, bar charts, histograms, and scatterplots.
+They will also learn how to choose the appropriate visualization based on the data and the story they wish to tell.

 | Lesson                         | Duration |
 | ------------------------------ | -------- |